itshahryar/portfolio/README.md

 ---

-## 📌 Deployment Note

-> I deployed the project **without 3D models, motions, and advanced visuals** for now.
-While the website works correctly on desktops and laptops, **certain mobile devices may experience issues due to limited GPU capabilities**.

-You can view the full code, including commented sections for 3D models and animations, on my GitHub repository.

----
 Feel free to reach out to me if you’d like to collaborate or if you have any questions!
 Thank you for visiting my portfolio!